OWASP/www-project-kubernetes-top-ten/2022/en/src/K05-inadequate-logging.md

 Managed Kubernetes providers, including AWS, Azure, and GCP provide optional access to this data in their cloud console and may allow you to set up alerts on authorization failures.

 **Kubernetes Events:** Kubernetes events can indicate any Kubernetes resource state changes and errors, such as exceeded resource quota or pending pods, as well as any informational messages.
-Kubernetes events can indicate any Kubernetes resource state changes and errors, such as exceeded resource quota or pending pods, as well as any informational messages.

 **Application & Container Logs:** Applications running inside of Kubernetes generate useful logs from a security perspective.
 The easiest method for capturing these logs is to ensure the output is written to standard output `stdout` and standard error `stderr` streams.
 Persisting these logs can be carried out in a number of ways.
 It is common for operators to configure applications to write logs to a log file which is then consumed by a sidecar container to be shipped and processed centrally.